JulianOzelRose/TL-WR841N-v14/README.md

 of the board, it appears to use the **cFeon 25QH32** series IC chip for storing its firmware.
 With the CH341A programmer, there are two ways to go about extracting the firmware from the IC chip:

-1. Place the programmer's clips directly on the chip.
+1. Place the programmer's SOP clips directly on the chip.
 2. Desolder the chip, and resolder it onto the programmer's SPI board.

 I had trouble getting a read on the IC chip using the first method.
-It seems that other people were able to get it to work this way.
-My hypothesis is that with this particular version of the board, reading the firmware with the clips also powers the microprocessor, which interferes with the programmer's ability to get a proper read.
+My hypothesis is that with this particular version of the board, reading the firmware with the SOP clips also powers the microprocessor, which interferes with the programmer's ability to get a proper read.
 Instead, I used the second method and desoldered the chip from the router, and resoldered it directly onto my programmer's SPI board.

 #### Firmware chip soldered onto CH341A's SPI board
 ![Firmware-IC-CH341A](https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/b81673fb-30d7-4051-a611-71ee7834658c)

 The SPI programmer was then able to extract the firmware with no issues.
-AsProgrammer does a good job at auto-detecting the firmware chip, so all that needed to be done was click 'read', and voila - it worked.
-Now here is what that firmware dump looks like from a hex editor, notice the highlighted strings from the bootloader:
+AsProgrammer does a good job at auto-detecting the firmware chip ID, so all that needed to be done was click 'Read IC', and voila — it worked.
+Now here is what that firmware dump looks like from a hex editor.
+Notice the highlighted strings from the bootloader.

 #### Firmware dump viewed from a hex editor
 ![Firmware-HxD](https://github.com/JulianOzelRose/TL-WR841N-v14/assets/95890436/ddb2f801-cb34-44ff-b928-49e70ca24c60)